 - Food courts at Hut Bay offer some basic options.
 Therefore, if you are planning to cook your own food, make sure to bring your raw material and cookware.

 How To Reach Little Andaman Island?

-Even though Little Andaman Island once lost its pace to the 2004 tsunami, the island has now returned to its natural environ, luring more visitors than ever.
-So grab yourself a chance to explore a similar experience by booking
+Did you know South Andaman and Little Andaman is separated by Duncan Passage?
+Well, there are more interesting facts about it.
+Even though Little Andaman Island once lost its pace to the 2004 tsunami, the island has now returned to its natural environment, luring more visitors than ever.
+So grab yourself a chance to have a memorable Little Andaman Island vacation!